-- Extended Care, the learning Lab, and the gym will be safely divided to accommodate sub Stable Groups. - Drinking fountains will be turned off, and an additional water bottle filling station will be added. - Hooks will be installed to allow for room between student backpacks.
+- Extended Day Care (EDC) and the gym will be safely divided to accommodate sub Stable Groups. - Drinking fountains are turned off, and water bottle filling stations have been added. - Hooks will be installed to allow for room between student backpacks.